xenit-eu/enterprise-conventions-gradle-plugin/README.md

 * `xenitPrivateSnapshots()` (**Deprecated**): Configures Xenit private artifacts server (Snapshots) with credentials from `eu.xenit.artifactory.username` and `eu.xenit.artifactory.password` properties

+Similarly, these shorthands can also be used in `settings.gradle` in a `dependencyResolutionManagement.repositories {}` block, which is the recommended way to configure repositories if they are used in all subprojects.

+`dependencyResolutionManagement` in `settings.gradle` is supported in Gradle 6.8 and newer.

 All repositories can be configured further by configuring it in a block.

 <details>